 3.2.1 PRO BONO PARTNERSHIPS

-As a result of their day-to-day exposure to the clients and issues facing disadvantaged people, the employees of these organisations have skills in particular areas of law and practice, which lawyers working in firms may not have.
-An equal partnership that recognises the complementary nature of the parties’ skills and experience, and seeks an exchange of skills, will be mutually beneficial.
-See Chapter 1.14 Training and skills.
+As a result of their day-to-day exposure to the legal issues experienced by people in their communities, the workers in CLCs and ILOs have skills in particular areas of law and practice which lawyers working in firms may not have.
+An equal partnership that recognises the complementary nature of the parties’ skills and experience, and seeks an exchange of skills, can be mutually beneficial.

 For more information on developing partnerships with CLCs and case studies see What Works, Chapter 12 Community legal centres.